esl/MongooseIM/doc/tutorials/jingle.md

 Finally, the following XEPs provide guidelines for audio and video codec support:
 * [XEP-0299] Codecs for Jingle Video
 * [XEP-0266] Codecs for Jingle Audio

+## Jingle Gateways
+Because Jingle media is transported outside the XMPP connection and audio/video is carried over [RTP] sessions, it is possible to implement signaling-only gateways to [RTP]/[SDP]-compatible systems such as [SIP]-based communicators and IP telephony infrastructure.

+A gateway is typically implemented as a custom XMPP server extension module or as an external XMPP component.
+From the XMPP client’s perspective, it appears as a regular Jingle endpoint, so no separate XEP is required to define its behavior.

+In practice, however, such gateways often rely on additional protocol extensions and implementation-specific customizations.

+Please note that SIP compatibility is among the initial objectives of the Jingle protocol.
+There are some attempts to standardize the mapping of Jingle actions to SIP methods (see [draft-ietf-stox-media]), MongooseIM also provides a custom Jingle-SIP gateway implementation: [mod_jingle_sip]

 ## Frequently Asked Questions